LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Related Work

 \subsection{Multi-Concept Customization}

-Different from the above work that focuses on single-concept customization, several recent works~\cite{kumari2022multiconcept,liu2023cones,liu2023cones2,avrahami2023break,xiao2023fastcomposer} tackle the more challenging generic setting of multiple concepts.
+Concept customization aims at generating concepts specified by a few input images.
+While significant progress has been made in generating a single custom concept~\cite{ruiz2022dreambooth,gal2022image,tewel2023key,shi2023instantbooth,wei2023elite,han2023svdiff,nichol2021improved, li2023blipdiffusion, ruiz2023hyperdreambooth}, the customized generation of multiple concepts remains challenging.
 A pioneer work, Custom Diffusion~\cite{kumari2022multiconcept}, jointly finetunes multiple concept images for customization.
-Cones~\cite{liu2023cones} finds concept-related neurons in pre-trained diffusion models for multi-concept customization.
-Cone 2~\cite{liu2023cones2} further incorporates residual token embedding and layout conditioning for better generation quality.
+Cones series~\cite{liu2023cones,liu2023cones2} finds concept-related neurons in pre-trained diffusion models for multi-concept customization.
 To accelerate the customized generation, FastComposer~\cite{xiao2023fastcomposer} finetunes diffusion model on massive data to take subject embedding as input and generate the composed image of multiple concepts.
 Similarly, Paint-by-Example~\cite{yang2023paint} and AnyDoor~\cite{chen2023anydoor} are trained on a significant amount of images and can achieve multi-concept generation through image inpainting.
 Considering the widespread utilization of LoRA for customization , several recent works~\cite{gu2023mixofshow,wang2023autostory,shah2023ziplora,zhong2024multi} seek to achieve multi-concept customization by combining multiple LoRA weights of individual concepts.
 For example, Mix-of-show~\cite{gu2023mixofshow} proposes gradient fusion to train a composed LoRA weight that mimics the prediction of individual LoRAs.
-It further leverages T2I-Adaptor~\cite{mou2023t2i} and sketches or keypoints for final generation.
+It further leverages T2I-Adaptor~\cite{mou2023t2i} and sketches or key points for final generation.
 A concurrent work~\cite{zhong2024multi} proposes two variants, namely LoRA Swich and LoRA Composite, to realize LoRA merge during decoding.
 The former uses multiple LoRA weights sequentially, while the latter averages the latent obtained from different LoRA weights.
 However, they focus on the combination of a single foreground and a single background LoRA weights.
-By contrast, we tackle the more challenging task of customizing multiple foreground characters, facing severe issues of concept confusion and vanishing.
+By contrast, we tackle the more challenging task of customizing multiple foreground characters, facing issues of concept confusion and vanishing.

 Probably the most similar work to ours is Mix-of-Show, but we emphasize the following differences.
 Firstly, Mix-of-Show requires repeated gradient fusion training for each combination of multiple concepts, while we achieve this on the fly without retraining the LoRA weight.
 Secondly, Mix-of-Show requires additional image-based conditions, like sketches and keypoints, as input for high-quality image generation, which could be difficult to obtain.